 Panama are appearing at only their second World Cup after making their debut in 2018.
 In Russia, they exited at the group stage but made history by scoring their first-ever World Cup goal against England.
 That moment captured the imagination of a nation and helped build enthusiasm for football in the country.

-Their 2026 qualifying campaign was solid, finishing top of CONCACAF Group A with five wins and three draws from eight matches without a single defeat.
-Their recent form shows two wins, two draws and one loss from their last five.
-At 43/1 to win Group L, Panama are extreme outsiders, but their unbeaten qualifying record shows they are competitive against teams at their level.
+Their 2026 qualifying campaign saw them go unbeaten, entering at the second round and winning all four games, then finishing top of CONCACAF Group A in the third round with three wins and three draws.
+Panama’s recent form is less encouraging, however, with two victories and three draws in seven pre-tournament friendlies in 2026.
+At 43/1 to win Group L, they’re the outsiders, but their unbeaten qualifying record shows they are competitive against teams at their level.

 Group L Fixtures Schedule